Euphorbia helioscopia

 Euphorbia helioscopia, the sun spurge or madwoman's milk, is a species of flowering plant in the spurge family Euphorbiaceae.
 It is a herbaceous annual plant, native to most of Europe, northern Africa, and eastward through most of Asia.

 Additional folk names include wart spurge, summer spurge, umbrella milkweed, and wolf's-milk.

 Description

-It is an annual plant growing in arable land and disturbed ground.
+Euphorbia helioscopia is an annual plant growing in arable land and disturbed ground.
 It grows to 10–50 cm tall, with a single, erect, hairless stem, branching toward the top.
 The leaves are oval, broadest near the tip, 1.5–3 cm long, with a finely toothed margin.
-The flowers are small, yellow-green, with two to five basal bracts similar to the leaves but yellower; flowering lasts from mid-spring to late summer.
+The flowers are small, yellow-green, with two to five basal bracts similar to the leaves but yellower.
+Flowering lasts from mid-spring to late summer.